Up to homotopy algebras with strict units: Introduction

 As an application too, we offer another proof of the formality of the \emph{unitary} $n$-little disks operad $\D_{n+}$ over the rationals.
 This fills the gap in our paper \cite{GNPR05} noticed by Willwacher in his speech at the 2018 Rio International Congress of Mathematicians \cite{Wil18}.

 Markl's mimicking of the Sullivan's original algorithm for dg commutative algebras to non-unitary operads relies on the fact that, when restricted to operads which are non-unitary $P(0) = 0$\footnote{In fact, we show how there is only the need to assume \emph{cohomologically} non-unitary operads, $HP(0) = 0$, in his case.} and cohomologically connected $HP(1) = \mk$, their minimal model is a free graded operad $P_\infty = \Gamma (M)$ over a $\Sigma$-module $M$ which is trivial in arities $0$ and $1$, $M(0) = M(1) = 0$.

-In this situation, the free graded operad $\Gamma (M)$ has tamer behavior than the \lq\lq wild" general one.
-We call it $\Gamma_{01} (M)$ and we prove for it lemma \ref{lamadredelcordero}, which allows the Sullivan algorithm to work inductively on the arity of the operads.
-The precise statement, also containing our unitary case, is the following:
+In this situation, the restricted free graded operad $\Gamma (M)$ has tamer behavior than the \lq\lq wild" general one.
+We call it $\Gamma_0 (M)$.